Finances & Analytics

 Unlike recording a new payment, the giving Form links the giver directly to UCare and will not require creating a + New > Payment.
 This also allows the giver to choose When the payment should be processed and whether they would like to make recurring payments.

-The Future Payments tab will be visible from the main Payments page if members choose to make recurring payments.
-This will display the payments to come, the payment method and the expected date.
-While the payee can cancel or change payment, future payments can also be deleted in UCare.
+If members choose to make recurring payments, the Future Payments tab will be visible from the main Payments page.
+This tab will display the upcoming payments, the payment method, and the expected date.
+While the payee can cancel or change the payment, future payments can also be deleted in UCare.

 Payments can also be imported from a CSV spreadsheet using the button in the top right corner: